 Can this issue be resolved through discussion and the establishment of new boundaries?
 If you were the one who made the mistake, how would you want others to approach you about it?
 Often, we let certain behaviors slide until they become the norm.
 When we tolerate certain actions or how others treat us, they’re likely to keep doing it until we put a stop to it.

-If your friend is usually a good person, it’s worth trying to discuss setting new boundaries before considering ending the friendship.
+If your friend is usually a good friend, it’s worth trying to discuss setting new boundaries before considering ending the friendship.
 You might find a middle ground where you can tolerate the behavior to some extent.

 For instance, if you have a friend who is always late or flakes out but is otherwise cool, you could limit invitations to group events where their tardiness won’t disrupt plans.
 This way, they can be themselves without causing inconvenience, but you avoid inviting them to time-sensitive activities like movies.
 If you’re unsure whether it’s time to end the friendship or just work through a conflict, ask yourself more questions.